nashwanhabboosh/WordleRepo/README.txt

 each time after the first that a letter appears, its score is only counted as 1/4th of what it would be otherwise.
 The sum of the scores for each letter in "guess" is the score for "guess".

+add
+if there are less than 5 words possible, say to look at possible words add optional command line arg for dictionary file